4d/docs/website/translated_docs/es/ViewPro/method-list.md

 The *formulasCol* is a two-dimensional collection:

 * The first-level collection contains subcollections of formulas.
 Cada subcolección define una línea.
-* Each subcollection defines cell values for the row.
+* Cada subcolección define los valores de las celdas de la línea.
 Values must be text elements containing the formulas to assign to the cells.

 > If the formula is a string, use the period `.` as numerical separator and the comma `,` as parameter separator.
 If a 4D method is used, it must be allowed with the [`VP SET ALLOWED METHODS`](#vp-set-allowed-method) command.